ToninaP/data_analysis_portfolio/README.md

 ## exploratory analysis project

 Objective: To find collecting patterns of 11 contemporary arts museums.
-Media persentage of artworks, aquisition sources, geographical distributions, gender and artists age distributions.
+Media persentage of artworks, aquisition sources, geographical distributions, gender and artists age distributions are the main focal points for the exploration.

 Tools: Python (Pandas, Plotly)